 - Add in the frozen blueberries and carefully fold them in.
 You do not need to overmix here!

-- Add 2-3 tbsp batter to the frying pan at a time (if your pan is large, you can cook three pancakes at a time).
+- Add 2-3 tablespoon batter to the frying pan at a time (if your pan is large, you can cook three pancakes at a time).
 Cook the pancakes until bubbles appear without disappearing back into the batter (2-3 minutes).
 At this point, flip the pancakes using a silicone spatula and cook for 1-2 minutes more on the other side.

 - Repeat step 5 with the remaining batter.
 You should get 6 pancakes in total.